brimstonetrader/archive/minimalexcluded.md

 averages to 2.25.

 I wrote a bit of code instead of analyzing the 27 3-cases by hand.
-With this data, as demonstrated below, I conjecture that this value approaches $e$.
+With this data, as demonstrated below, I conjecture that this value approaches $e$ for sufficiently large values of $n$.

 -  ghci> mexOfN 527987395 5